netelder/tweet_later/README.md

 run Rack::URLMap.new('/' => Sinatra::Application, '/sidekiq' => Sidekiq::Web)
 ```

-Point your browser at <hostname>/sidekiq for a slick UI for monitoring and deleting jobs.
+Then point your browser at <hostname>/sidekiq for a slick UI for monitoring and deleting jobs.